JohnCoene/grapher/README.md

 # grapher

-Create 3D and 2D interactive graphs (networks): an R integration of the amazing work of [Andrei Kashcha](https://github.com/anvaka).
+Create 3D and 2D interactive graphs (networks): an R integration of many of the amazing works of [Andrei Kashcha](https://github.com/anvaka).

 ## Usage